-steps being
+steps being managed?

-I - 1- / T - 1- / Joh Design managed?

 Job/ performer Job / Job Design Job/ Performer

 Level Performer Are Management

 Goals processre Do the

-Are job outputs quirements reflected in the performances
+Are job outputs quirements performances

-and standards appropriate jobs? understand the
+and standards reflected in the understand the

-linked to process Are job steps in a job goals?
-Do the
+linked to process appropriate jobs? job goals?

+requirements?
+Are job steps in a Do the

-requirements? logical sequence?
+logical sequence? performers have

-Have performers have sufficient
+Have sufficient

 supportive resources, clear

 policies signals and a

 and procedures logical

 been developed? jobdesign?

 Is the job Are the

 environment performers

 ergonomically rewarded for

 sound? achieving the job

 goals?

 Do the

 performers know

 if they are

-meeting the job
+meeting the job goals?

-goals?

 Do the

 performers have

 the necessary

 knowledge/skills

 to achieve thejob

 goals?